oracle/weblogic-kubernetes-operator/README.md

 We have a public Slack channel where you can get in touch with us to ask questions about using the operator.
 To join our channel, please [visit this site to get an invitation](https://weblogic-slack-inviter.herokuapp.com/).
 The invitation email will include details of how to access our Slack workspace.
 After you are logged in, please come to #operator and say, "hello!"

+## Recent changes

+See [Recent changes](site/recent-changes.md) for recent changes to the operator, including any backward incompatible changes.

 # Contributing to the operator